ZsoltMolnarrr/BetterCombat/README.md

 - Weapon trail animation while hitting

 # 🔨 Integrate your mod

+## Prerequisite

+Make sure to remove or disable all logic from your mod that is semantically conflicting with this mod:
+- Player animation modifications
+- Attack range modifications
+- Attack timing or cooldown logic modifications
+- Custom attack sound playback
+- Attack/mining key handler modifications (of MinecraftClient)
+- Dual wielding logic

+Download the latest release of the mod, and install it in your project run directory (`./run/mods`).

+## Basics

 Weapon attributes describe the behaviour of a weapon including: range, combos (list of attacks), animations and sounds, etc...